jamespizzurro/picket-line-notifier/README.md

 ## Contributing

 Check out the `data/strikes.json` file.
-If you notice a strike is missing from that file, or the data for a given strike listed there isn't as good as it could be, or a strike that's no longer active is still listed, create a new issue or submit a pull request to this repository.
+If you notice a strike is missing from that file, or the data for a given strike listed there isn't as good as it could be, or a strike that's no longer active is still listed, [create a new issue](https://github.com/jamespizzurro/picket-line-notifier/issues) or [submit a pull request](https://github.com/jamespizzurro/picket-line-notifier/pulls) to this repository on GitHub.

 For reference, here's an example of what an entry in `data/strikes.json` should look like: